 Biomedical Sciences Major

-1.1 Students will understand and be able to describe human anatomy, physiology, and specialized organ and tissue processes.
+Outcome 1.1: Students will be able to describe human anatomy, physiology, and specialized organ and tissue processes.

-1.2 Students will understand and be able to describe cellular, genetic, biochemical, and organismal-level processes of living organisms, including humans and human diseases.
+Outcome 1.2: Students will be able to describe cellular, genetic, biochemical, and organismal-level processes of living organisms, including humans and human diseases.

-1.3 Students will understand and be able to describe important areas in other scientific areas that relate to human health, including chemistry, physics, statistical analysis, and others.
+Outcome 1.3: Students will be able to describe important areas in other scientific areas that relate to human health, including chemistry, physics, statistical analysis, and others.

-2.2 Students will be able to develop cogent written and oral presentations of scientific content.
+Outcome 2.2: Students will be able to develop written and oral presentations of scientific content.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: